 This popular SUV is terrible at producing heat while idling.
 In fact, many owners say it won’t produce any at all until they start driving.
 If you’ve ever had to scrape ice off your windshield you understand how powerful of an ally the defroster can be.
 So it’s no wonder CR-V owners in cold-weather climates feel betrayed.

 “This vehicle is absolutely unsuitable to be driven in cold temps and climates.
 It's a definite safety hazard to drive with your windows fogged up and the vehicle can't create enough heat to defrost them.
 I am now carrying an adapter plug and a hair dryer in case of emergency.
 Who spends over $40 000 to do this?” – 2017 CR-V Owner in Alberta, CA

 From reports, the heater core will eventually warm up once you start driving.
 Now this isn’t much different from most other vehicles, the engine heats up, the heater core heats up, the warm air starts flowing.

 What’s odd is the moment you find yourself idling, or even coasting down a hill, you can see the engine temperature gauge drop into chilly oblivion.

 “Even once it is completely warmed up, temperature gauge will drop back to cold and air out of vents will be cold when idling for any amount of time.
 You must be driving to get any heat.”

 There’s a theory going around that whatever is going on, Honda fixed it for the 2018 model year and owners should look to trade up.
-We’re not so sure about that
+But … we’re not so sure about that.

 A varied array of unhelpful suggestions from Honda dealerships